christineiym/unc_classes_api/README.md

     HEADERS=
     BODY_SETUP=
     ```
     Where to get this information?
-Follow the instructions at the top of [this page](https://github.com/SabaEskandarian/COMP_classes/blob/main/gather_data.py), but copy as node-fetch.
+Follow the instructions at the top of [this linked page](https://github.com/SabaEskandarian/COMP_classes/blob/main/gather_data.py), but copy as node-fetch.
 For now, I will leave you to figure out what value each environment variable should take, with the hint that you may find use of `JSON.stringify` from Node useful for the HEADERS.

     Alternatively, replace the fetch request in `routes.js` with the desired fetch request.
 Please beware that the fetch request may contain sensitive information.
 2) Run `npm start`.